specialized mental health care for dc professionals who want deeper understanding

-helping women heal from anxiety, perfectionism, codependency and low self-esteem.
+helping you heal from anxiety, depression, perfectionism, codependency and low self-esteem.

-helping women heal from anxiety, perfectionism, codependency and low self-esteem.
+helping you heal from anxiety, depression, perfectionism, codependency and low self-esteem.

 creating inner trust